ua-parser/uap-ruby/Readme.md

 operating_system.to_s
 => "Windows Vista"

-# You can also get an instance of the parser and re-use it:
+# You can also get an instance of the parser and re-use it.
+The main reason you
+# would want to do this is performance.
+Each time a new parser instance is
+# created, all the patterns have to be read from disk and parsed by YAML.
+# Storing an instance of the parser means that will only happen once per
+# application instance boot.
 parser = UserAgentParser.new
 parser.parse('...')